Dentistry

 Definition

 Dental veneers are custom-made shells that cover the front of teeth.
-They are bonded to the front of teeth with an adhesive material, thus changing the core color,shape,size, or length.
+They are bonded to the front of teeth with an adhesive material, thus changing the core colour, shape, size, or length.
 Veneers are made from porcelain or resin.
 Unlike bonding, veneers require enamel removal, which makes the procedure irreversible.

 Common Uses

 Veneers are often called ‘’smile makeovers,’’ as they completely change the way your teeth look and give you a new one.
-They offer solution to multiple issues such as;
+They offer solutions to multiple issues such as;

 • Full smile makeovers (“Hollywood smile”).